wp-plugins/angularjs-for-wp/readme.txt

 AngularJS for WordPress includes several directives (html elements) that will help you easily add in a block for a single post/page or a list.
 More directives will be added in.

+WordPress shortcodes for directives are also included to avoid any confusion with code

+For even easier use for specific pages a new post meta box has been added.
+If selected the AngularJS directive will take over loading the content of the page client-side.
+This feature uses the post-content.html template.

 == Installation ==